Last updated: July 9, 2026

 Reference guide for Dash0's alerting model, an extension of the Prometheus alerting model.

-Understanding the underlying mechanics helps when writing advanced check rules, debugging unexpected firing behaviour, or importing existing Prometheus alerts.
+Understanding the underlying mechanics helps when writing advanced check rules, debugging unexpected firing behavior, or importing existing Prometheus alerts.

 Prometheus Foundation